ppy/osu-wiki/wiki/Tournaments/UKCC/11/en.md

 - Schedules for the next round are released on the Monday before a stage is due to happen and **all** matches will be scheduled for the weekend.
 You can reschedule for weekdays at the staff's discretion.
 - In order to reschedule, you must contact your opponents, agree on a time, and be able to provide **proof** (by form of a screenshot/image) of the agreed reschedule to the hosts.
-- In effort to ensure that as many matches take place as possible, reschedules are allowed up to **2 hours before your match is due to be played**.
-However, your opponent holds the right to **refuse a reschedule if asked less than 12 hours from the scheduled time**.
+- In order to ensure that as many matches take place as possible, reschedules are allowed up to **2 hours before your match is due to be played**.
+However, your opponent holds the right to **refuse a reschedule if asked less than 12 hours before the scheduled time**.
-- If it is impossible to find a time to reschedule to that suits both teams, both teams should talk to the hosts (![][flag_GB] [Yazzehh](https://osu.ppy.sh/users/7068973), ![][flag_GB] [Damarsh](https://osu.ppy.sh/users/7465147) or ![][flag_TR] [oralekin](https://osu.ppy.sh/users/7631823)) who will attempt to sort something out.
+- If it is impossible to find a time to reschedule to that suits both teams, both teams should talk to the hosts (![][flag_GB] [Yazzehh](https://osu.ppy.sh/users/7068973), ![][flag_GB] [Damarsh](https://osu.ppy.sh/users/7465147), or ![][flag_TR] [oralekin](https://osu.ppy.sh/users/7631823)) who will attempt to sort something out.
 - Matches that are uncertain to happen (for example, losers' bracket matches) will still appear on the schedule.
 They are to be rescheduled if needed in the same way as confirmed matches.
 - If a match needs rescheduling to a time after a related losers' bracket match, the matches relying on the outcome of the rescheduled match will be rescheduled by staff and 24 hours will be given for rescheduling them, if needed.

 ### Pre-match

 - Referees will create the lobby approximately **10 minutes** before the match is due to start.
-- Teams have a 10 minute grace period after their scheduled match time to join the lobby.
+- Teams have a 10-minute grace period after their scheduled match time to join the lobby.
 If a player fails to join the lobby in this time, then the default win will go to the other player.
-If both teams do not show up, both teams will recieve losses.
+If both teams do not show up, both teams will receive losses.
-- We take no-shows seriously, if you fail to show up to your match without valid reason, you may forfeit your right to future UKCC tournaments.
+- We take no-shows seriously.
+If you fail to show up to your match without valid reason, you may forfeit your right to participate in future UKCC tournaments.
 - The referee cannot play during the match.

 ### Qualifiers

 - Teams will play through every map in the qualifier pool **once**.
 - The **top 32** scores from qualifiers will make it through to the bracket stage.
-- **Seeding** will be done based on the sum of normalized scores from the qualifier maps.
+- **Seeding** will be done based on the sum of normalised scores from the qualifier maps.

 ### Rolling